kalfeher/isc-bind/README.md

 ## Templates and Defaults
 Configuration templates will depend on the serverrole.

+### Role: recursive
+A recursive server requires no additional variables.
+A basic recursive configuration file will be added to BIND.
+If either {{ListenrndcV4}} or {{ListenrndcV6}} are not empty, then a rule will be added to firewalld allowing DNS inbound on the public zone:  {{firewalldZone}}.

 ## requirements.yml
 Add the following lines to `requirements.yml` :
 ~~~